potassco/fastlane/doc/content/usage.rst

 ============

-While this project is mainly build to be used as an easily modifiable framework, it can still be used on its own, but heavily limited, as described below.
+While this project is mainly build to be used as an easily modifiable framework, it can still be used on its own with the provided library classes, as described below.
 For all options supported during the default module execution use:

 .. code-block:: console